Last Updated: January 2024

-The foundation to any good sourdough bread is a great sourdough starter.
+The foundation of any good sourdough bread is a great sourdough starter.
 The starter contains the yeasts that make the dough rise.
-It’s also the essential flavor in sourdough bread.
+It’s also the essential flavor of sourdough bread.

 Natural starter method

 If you want a more natural starter with only simple ingredients, this is the method you want to use.
 It uses the natural wild yeasts found in the flour.
 This method also can take more time to create flavor and a vigorous yeast capable of making bread.

 Only flour and water are used in the natural method.
 The process tends to work best using either whole wheat flour or whole rye flour.
 While it is possible to make it work using unbleached flour, it will take extra time.
 A starter that uses unbleached or bleached flour may also be more prone to fail more often.
 Once started, you can switch to bleached flour if needed but I highly recommend against it.

 Update January 2024: Lately, no matter the brand of unbleached flour I purchase, the starter begins to slow its growth.
 I am unsure what gets added, but using whole wheat flour gives me a very active starter, doubling in size within a few hours.
 Using unbleached flour might not double at all in 24 hours.

 The process is pretty much the same for any method.
 Feeding refers to giving the yeast in the mixture food by adding fresh flour and water and discarding from your mixture by removing a set amount.
 This discard is what is then used to make the various recipes that call for some sourdough starter.